General Liability Insurance For Novelty Stores

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A NOVELTY STORE
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A NOVELTY STORE

 Example 1: As a customer explores your store, she reaches for something on a high shelf, pulls the shelf down on top of herself, and decides to sue you for damages based on her injuries.
 General liability insurance would pay for your legal defense.